stephaniaslis/Alura-Challenge-BI---2nd-Edition/README.md

 ## :heavy_check_mark: Conclusions

 - Top 3 best seller categories:
   - Milk ice cream
- - Fuit icecream
+  - Fuit ice cream
   - Fuit popsicle

-Milk icecream sells more than a half of all categories.
+Milk ice cream sells more than a half of the total categories.

 - Top 3 revenue by salesperson:
   - Expedita Joaquina
   - Bruno Gadelha
   - Lírio Gonçalves

  Each one has almost the same sales amount.

+- Seasonal component:
- There is a seasonal component, the profit, cost and revenue are bigger during the first trimester, and almost the same in the other 3 trimesters.
+  - The profit, cost and revenue are bigger during the first trimester, and almost the same in the other 3 trimesters.

 # 📌 4th Week - Improvements and latest revision